RSO1999/movie-social-media-app/README.md

-# Capstone Project Clone - Social Media App
+# Capstone Project Clone - Movie Social Media App
 This repository is a clone of the Movie Social Media App that I created with my teammates during our Capstone class.

 # Security